|Posted by DimensionT at HomeBrewHeaven|

 Seems to me you'd stop and see

-That figure being overrun by vines is called a Menger/Sierpinski Sponge, a construct with literally infinite surface area.
+That object pictured above being overrun by vines is called a Menger/Sierpinski Sponge, a construct with literally infinite surface area.
 Or none.
 I won't go deeper into it (No thanks necessary.
 Really.), other than to say that it's fractal, which brings me to the Coastline Paradox.

 The question is, "How long is a given stretch of coastline?
 The paradox is that there is no single answer... like the sponge, it has literally infinite length.
 But as a practical matter, it depends on how you measure it.

 If we measure along it using a ruler that is one nautical mile long, we'll arrive at a figure, but miss hundreds of little coves.
 All the best ones, I might add.

 Well, okay.
 How about a hundred meter ruler?
 Now we're talking!
 The coast is suddenly a LOT longer.
 We're starting to sneak into some of those cozy harbors we missed on the first round.
 Each new nook and cranny adds length to our total.
 But still... there are several interesting little spots that a football field is just too large to squeeze into.

 A boat length?
 Now we can shore tie and enjoy the merest notch.
 The coast stretches on and on.
 Or better yet, a double butt-width (mine and my Sweetie's, side by side)!
 We can sail up, row ashore and hike to a zillion beautiful places to set ourselves down and enjoy along a now endless coast.
 Our brief lives will never be enough to absorb that abundance, rolling on toward infinity.

 Archipelagos are wonderously intricate places.
 Complex, even as coastlines go, they convolute in concealing crenulations!
 Channels twist and turn among them.
 Any stretch of water may find itself, round the next corner, ending in a cul de sac, branching into a labyrinth, opening onto wide horizons.
 And the smaller your own scale, the more is available to you.